scikit-dsp-comm/rs_fec_conv/sphinx_docs/_build/html/_sources/online_docs.rst.txt

   conda install rs_fec_conv

 Note: The preferred method is to download from either PyPi or conda.
-If downloading directly from GitHub you will need to install prior.
+If downloading directly from GitHub you will need to install Rust prior.

 .. _Tutorial: